shocky0424/rtd-tutorial/docs/source/index.rst

 TripleFrictionPendulumX Element
 ^^^^^^^^^^^^^^^^

-This command is used to construct a TripleFrictionPendulumX element (Kim and Constantinou, 2022,2023a) object, which is an extension of a TripleFrictionPendulum element (Dao et al., 2013).
+This command is used to construct a TripleFrictionPendulumX element [KimConstantinou2022]_ [KimConstantinou2023a]_ object, which is an extension of a TripleFrictionPendulum element [DaoEtAl2013]_.

 The horizontal behavior of the element is achieved by the series model, which consists of properly combined hysteretic/frictional and multidirectional gap elements.

-Two main modifications in the TripleFrictionPendulumX element include that 1) displacement and velocity of the top of the bearing with respect to its bottom computed by the element are partitioned into components at each sliding surface and 2) the factorized friction model used in OpenSees element FPBearingPTV (Kumar et al., 2015) is implemented to account for the effects of pressure, velocity and frictional heating on the friction coefficients at each sliding surfaces calculated by means of the partitioned displacement and velocity.
+Two main modifications in the TripleFrictionPendulumX element include that 1) displacement and velocity of the top of the bearing with respect to its bottom computed by the element are partitioned into components at each sliding surface and 2) the factorized friction model used in OpenSees element FPBearingPTV [KumarEtAl2015]_ is implemented to account for the effects of pressure, velocity and frictional heating on the friction coefficients at each sliding surfaces calculated by means of the partitioned displacement and velocity.
 The friction coefficient is given by equation (1) to (4) in which μref is the reference high speed coefficient of friction at the initial time :math:`t = 0`, initial temperature :math:`T_{0} = 20℃` and initial pressure :math:`p_{0}`, :math:`a` is velocity rate parameter :math:`(= 100s/m)`, :math:`p` is the apparent pressure, and :math:`v` is the amplitude of the velocity.

 .. math::